shd101wyy/crossnote/README.md

   // "white.css"
   // "none.css"

-  // Accepted protocols followed by `://` for links.
+  // Accepted protocols for links.
-  protocolsWhiteList: "http, https, atom, file",
+  protocolsWhiteList: "http://, https://, atom://, file://, mailto:, tel:",

   // When using Image Helper to copy images, by default images will be copied to root image folder path '/assets'
   imageFolderPath: '/assets',